tjad/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk Activity pattern differences between weekday and weekend](figure/Activity pattern differences between weekday and weekend.png)
 #### Report

-There seems to be an indication that the amount of walking may be enhanced over the weekend, which may be possible that people walk less during the week due to their working environment, i.e sitting at a computer.
+There seems to be an indication that the amount of walking may be increased over the weekend, which may be possible that people walk less during the week due to their working environment, i.e sitting at a computer.
 There is a clear margin between average steps in the morning between 600 and 800, on weekends it is far less and this could be among many reasons including, but not limited to hangovers, procrastination, and just pure relaxation.
+And it should be noted that the weekend lack of steps during the interval 600 to 800 impacts the initial graph(part 1) causing the collapse in shape during that interval.